gravity-ui/uikit/src/components/Spin/README.md

 import {Spin} from '@gravity-ui/uikit';
 ```

-The Spin component indicates loading state (rotating semicircle) in inline scenarios.
-Unlike Loader this component used to display loading state in inline scenarios.
-For example in Button or Label.
+The Spin component indicates the loading state (a rotating semicircle) in inline scenarios.
+Unlike Loader, this component is used to display the loading state in inline scenarios, e.g., in Button or Label.

 ### Size